ADF Logo

 Schools that implement ‘gender support plans’ harm students, parents, teachers, and other staff members.

-In some instances, school administrators have gone so far as to bar teachers and faculty from informing parents about their children’s behavior at school.
-And they have done so under the guise of “support” and “acceptance” for children struggling with questions about sex and gender.
-But their actions do neither.
-Instead, they drive a wedge between students and their parents when these children need their parents most.
+Across the country, many schools are unconstitutionally allowing, and even encouraging, children who are struggling with their identity to make life-altering decisions without informing their parents.
+In some instances, school administrators have gone so far as to instruct teachers and faculty not to inform parents about their children’s struggles at school.
+And they have done so under the guise of “gender support plans” for children struggling with questions about sex and gender.

+Parents have the right and responsibility to direct the upbringing and education of their children.
+And children need their parents when they are struggling with challenging issues like their identity.
 When children express confusion or frustration with their biological sex at school, their parents should be the first people consulted.
-School administrators and parents should be working together to help students who are struggling.
+School administrators and parents should be working together to help students who are struggling, not keeping parents in the dark.

 What do ‘gender support plans’ say?